tcnjproject/logos/app/backend/README.md

 ## Dependencies
 - Python 3.9 and later

+## Setup
-## Setup a python virtual environment
+Setup the backend server in a virtual environment with the following steps:
 - `cd .\app\backend`
 - `python -m venv .venv`
 - On Windows (powershell): `.venv\Scripts\Activate.ps1`.
 On Linux/MacOS: `source .venv/bin/activate`